pymc-devs/pymc-examples/examples/variational_inference/pathfinder.myst.md

 This algorithm is [implemented](https://github.com/blackjax-devs/blackjax/pull/194) in [BlackJAX](https://github.com/blackjax-devs/blackjax), a library of inference algorithms for [JAX](https://github.com/google/jax).
 Through PyMC's JAX-backend (through [pytensor](https://github.com/pytensor-devs/pytensor)) we can run BlackJAX's pathfinder on any PyMC model with some simple wrapper code.

 This wrapper code is implemented in [pymc-experimental](https://github.com/pymc-devs/pymc-experimental/).
-This tutorial shows how to run Pathfinder on your PyMC model.
+This tutorial shows how to run Pathfinder on a simple PyMC model.

 You first need to install `pymc-experimental`: